static-frame/static-frame/doc/source/articles/serialize.md

 b'{"__names__": ["p", "r", "q"], "__types__": ["IndexHierarchy", "IndexHierarchy"], "__types_index__": ["IndexYearMonth", "Index"], "__types_columns__": ["Index", "Index"], "__depths__": [2, 2, 2]}'
 ```

-In the diagram below, components of the ``__meta__.json`` file are mapped to components of the DataFrame diagram:
+In the illustration below, components of the ``__meta__.json`` file are mapped to components of the DataFrame diagram.

 ![NPZ Metadata Storage](serialize/frame-to-meta.png "NPZ Metadata Storage")

 As a simple ZIP file, tools to extract the contents of a StaticFrame NPZ are ubiquitous.
-On the other hand, the ZIP format, given its history and generality, does incur some overhead.
+On the other hand, the ZIP format, given its history and generality, incurs performance overhead.
 StaticFrame implements a custom ZIP reader optimized for NPZ usage, which contributes to the excellent read performance of NPZ.

 # Conclusion

 The performance of DataFrame serialization is critical to many applications.
 While Parquet has widespread support, its generality compromises type specificity and performance.
-NPZ read performance outperforms Parquet and Feather by significant factors, regardless of compression.
-While NPZ write performance is comparable to Feather, it still ourperforms Parquet, all while fully supporting all NumPy dtypes.
+NPZ read performance outperforms Parquet and Feather by significant multiples, regardless of if compression is used.
+While NPZ write performance is comparable to Feather, it still out performs Parquet, all while fully supporting all NumPy dtypes.